cloudfoundry-tutorials/korifi/site/content/faq/index.en.md

 {{</ faq >}}

 {{< faq "What does the name 'Korifi' mean?" >}}
-Sticking with the Kubernetes approach of using Greek names, Korifi roughly translates to "mountaintop."
+Sticking with the Kubernetes approach of using Greek names, Korifi roughly translates to "mountain" or "peak".
 {{</ faq >}}

 {{< faq "What's next for Korifi?" >}}